dentonescu/cv-samples/pkixwebadm/NOTES.md

 ## Minimum Viable Product (MVP) definition
 Containerisation and automation resume once these capabilities are in place:
-- Bootstrap admin login with session cookies, hashed credentials, and seed-user helpers.
+- Authenticate a single bootstrap admin via session cookies, hashed credentials, and seed-user helpers (broader user management is explicitly post-MVP).
 - Certificate/URL ingestion endpoints that drive the drag-and-drop + remote fetch UI.
 - Persistence of certificate metadata (issuer, subject, SANs, validity window, chain ordering) into SQLite, backed by SQLAlchemy models and migrations.
 - List view and calendar view that surface upcoming expirations with lightweight filtering/tagging.